hobyst/flmidi-101/scripting/fl_midi_api.rst

             Releasing the device from the assigned port in both MIDI device lists (Input and Output) is needed in order to prevent FL Studio automatically re-assign it on the next program launch.

+As soon as you assign the script to a MIDI device, the script will be begin to be executed over the MIDI device you selected.
+On the Script output window (found at
+``View > Script output``) you should be able to check the Python logs for your script.

 Modules
 =======